 This function does not access storage, it merely stores the given value in the attribute object.
 The persistent key will be written to storage when the attribute object is passed to a key creation function such as psa\import\key(), psa\generate\key(), psa\key\derivation\output\key() or psa\copy\key().

 This is a simple accessor function that is not required to validate its inputs.
-The following approaches can be used to provide an efficient implementation:
+It can be efficiently implemented as a static inline function or a function-like-macro.